Please use our International Form if you live outside of the U.S.

 Public health professionals use the results of research in many ways, including in the development of programs and interventions designed to enhance the health of communities as well as to demonstrate the efficacy of programs to stakeholders who provide funding.
 In this course, students will engage in an examination of the research that informs public health programs, policy, and practice.
 Specific topics to be covered include study designs, sampling, identification of variables, methods of data collection and analysis, key concepts in measurement (including reliability and validity), program evaluation, and research ethics.
 As a major assignment in this course, students will engage in an integrative literature review and begin to develop what may become their capstone project.

 Successful public sector organizations require high-caliber leaders who are accountable to multiple constituencies.
 A rapidly accelerating rate of change and blurring of organizational boundaries contribute to the need for leaders who are equipped to meet the challenge.
-This course explores the theoretical underpinnings of leadership and the important role of the leader in organizational change.
+In this course, students explore the theoretical underpinnings of leadership and the important role of the leader in organizational change.
 By exploring leadership theory, current research, and practice within an area of public administration or nonprofit/nongovernmental organizations, students will demonstrate their understanding leadership in organizations that are increasingly complex in nature.
-Ethical dimensions, boundary spanning functions, and how leaders influence positive social change are a key factors of this course.
-The course draws on historical and current events, and the personal experiences of students, to examine the demands of leadership.
+Ethical dimensions, boundary-spanning functions, and how leaders influence positive social change are key factors of this course.
+Students in this course draw on historical and current events and their personal experiences to examine the demands of leadership.

 Students in this course are introduced to the crafts of policymaking and policy analysis in the U.S. democratic system.
 Students examine the tasks involved in the policy process, including setting agendas, using policy analysis tools, managing the political process, implementing policy, and providing evaluations and feedback.
-Though this analysis, students work toward developing skills to conduct policy and economic analyses as well as to determine the political feasibility of proposed policies.
+Through this analysis, students work toward developing skills to conduct policy and economic analyses as well as to determine the political feasibility of proposed policies.
 They learn about regulation as a policy choice.
 They also work toward enhancing their ability to develop alternatives and to assess strategies proposed to achieve certain policy objectives.
 Students engage in scholarly-writing assignments and discussions on policy areas of interest, such as communications, immigration, transportation, housing, labor, arts, and environmental policies.

-This course examines the factors that influence and improve health outcomes of individuals and populations, with attention to the goals of Healthy People 2010 and the main components and issues of organization, financing, and delivery of health services and public health systems in the United States.
+Students in this course examine the factors that influence and improve health outcomes of individuals and populations, with attention to the goals of Healthy People 2010 and the main components and issues of organization, financing, and delivery of health services and public health systems in the United States.
 Topics include management theories and processes, systems thinking, strategic planning and partnerships, quality and performance improvement, leadership, and organizational behavior.
 The policy process is addressed, as well as the advocacy role of the public health professional in influencing local, state, and federal policy.
 The impact of global trends on public health practice, policy, and systems is also considered.